Marymount California University Information from A to Z

 The refund schedule applies to students who withdraw from enrollment at the University.
 Withdrawal dates for refunds are defined as the date a completed Withdrawal Form is received by the Registrar’s Office.
 The refund schedule assumes that all tuition and fees have been paid in full prior to withdrawal.
 Any balance due at the time of withdrawal will be deducted from the refund amount.
 If there is a balance owed after the refund has been applied, the student is responsible for the immediate payment of the balance due.
 Financial aid may be adjusted when a student withdraws from the University.
 After the financial aid adjustment is applied to the account, it may result in a balance due to the University.
 Any balance owed after applying financial aid adjustments are due and payable immediately.
 If a student withdraws from one or more courses, but does not withdraw completely from the University, no adjustment will be made to the student account.
 Students considering withdrawal from coursework should consult with their academic advisor.

-Once the Financial Aid Office has determined that a student has completely withdrawn, a Return of Title IV Funds calculation will be performed within 45 days.
+Once the Student Financial Services Office has determined that a student has completely withdrawn, a Return of Title IV Funds calculation will be performed within 45 days.
 Federal Title IV financial aid is returned in the order mandated by the U.S. Department of Education, in the following order:

 - Unsubsidized Federal Direct Loan